Canvas Stadium: Traditions

-The cannon, nicknamed “Camatose”, has been used by Colorado State University’s football team since 1920.
+The cannon, nicknamed “Comatose”, has been used by Colorado State University’s football team since 1920.
 The cannon itself was built in France in 1918 and has never been replaced by the school.
 Due to the Covid-19 Pandemic, the cannon was temporarily retired and was officially brought back in 2022.

 The Fight Song has been a staple of CSU football since 1910.
 The current “Colorado State University Fight Song” was written in 1932 by Richard F. Bourne made its debut only a few days after its creation.
 Over the years there have been multiple fight songs including “Come on Aggie’s” and the “Aggie Boom Song”.
 The “Stalwart Ram’s” fight song was officially adopted in 1957 after a few minor changes to remove “Aggies” from the song after Colorado A&M became Colorado State University.

 A new Canvas Stadium tradition unveiled in 2025 was the third down train horn.
 Many people have found this new tradition unassuming, stating that it is far too “loud” and “frequent”.
 The CSU has addressed these concerns in hopes to keep this new tradition alive.